We are always in his mind

 Mutual indwelling

-The early Church referred to this communion of Father, Son and Holy Spirit as perichoresis, which means mutual indwelling or oneness in each other.
+The early Church referred to this communion of Father, Son, and Holy Spirit as perichoresis, which means mutual indwelling or oneness in one another.
 It reflects the dynamic, loving relationship between the three divine persons.
-In the Gospels, this unity is made clear by the words of Jesus: "Believe me that I am in the Father and the Father in me; if not, believe for the sake of works" (John 1).4,11).
+In the Gospels, this unity is made clear by the words of Jesus: “Believe me that I am in the Father and the Father is in me; or if not, believe on account of the works themselves.”
+(Joh 14,11).

 Early Christian theologians use the term perichoresis to explain the profound and intimate communion between the three persons of the Trinity, engaged in an eternal "dance of love."
 In the Gospels, we see Jesus in a dynamic, loving relationship with the Father and the Holy Spirit.
 God is present in his entirety in each of the three persons, while at the same time being distinct from one another as persons.
 Their true relationship and genuine exchange binds them together forever.
 The Athanasian Creed sums it up: The unity of God is a Trinity and the Trinity of God is a unity.
 This truth describes the Trinity.